-

 (Three-page maximum)

-Provide information on the core team involved.
-Explain the rationale for the team composition and how it has the necessary expertise for the successful execution of the training program.
-Indicate if the members of the team will work together (i.e., collaborative research) and how they will do so.
+Provide information on the core team involved and the impact of their past contributions to their respective areas of research.
+Indicate if each co-applicant is considered NSE or non-NSE.
+Explain the rationale for the team composition and how it has the necessary expertise for the successful execution of the training and mentorship program.
+Indicate if the members of the team will work together (for example, through collaborative research) and how they will do so.
 The applicant, co-applicants and collaborators’ roles and responsibilities within the training program and its management must be explained.
-Equity, diversity and inclusion considerations should be reflected in the rationale of the team composition and in the designated roles within the team.
-For more information, refer to Section 2 of the
+EDI considerations should be reflected in the rationale of the team composition and in the designated roles within the team.
+For more information, refer to section 2 of the

 Provide information on the team’s past contributions to the training and mentoring of highly qualified personnel (HQP).
 Consult NSERC’s

-Participation of members of the applicant team in previous or active CREATE initiatives should be mentioned, as well as how this will impact their contribution to the proposed initiative.
+Participation of team members in previous or active CREATE initiatives should be mentioned, as well as how this will impact their contribution to the proposed initiative.

 Suggest the name and address (mail and email) of six to eight individuals who could provide an independent assessment of your full application.

-You are encouraged to suggest a diverse cross-section of potential reviewers with appropriate expertise, i.e., Canadian and international, established and early-career, women and other under-represented groups, from academic and non-academic institutions.
+You are encouraged to suggest a diverse cross-section of potential reviewers with appropriate expertise, such as, Canadian and international, established and early-career, from academic and non-academic institutions, and taking EDI considerations into account.

 Avoid proposing reviewers who, to the best of your knowledge, are currently